 We provide School Principals & Non-Profit Organizations the opportunity to rent out our kitchen(s) for conducting Cooking Classes, Fundraisers or Community events.

 There are two methods of Payment “My School Budget” or “Organizational Check “.
 All schools will use their budget codes to process a request or Small items Payment Process (SIPP).
 Outside Non-Profit organizations will submit a check with a copy of the invoice.
-Invoices are automatically generated 3-5 days after event date.
+Invoices are generated 3-5 days after event date.

-Principal/Teacher in Charge /Director or Chef operating the afterschool program are responsible for students while working in the kitchen.
+The Principal, Teacher in Charge, Director, or Chef operating the afterschool program is responsible for students while working in the kitchen.

 If you already have an account sign-in on the Special Events Catering page to place your request.